nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Commands to Manage Persons

-Summary of the commands to manage persons can be found [here](#summary-of-person-commands)
+Summary of the commands to manage persons can be found [here](#summary-of-person-commands).

 #### Creating a new person: `add person`